snapboard/snapboard-blog/README.md

-# One product a week

-I'm creating one product a week, until further notice.
+# Snapboard's Blog

-This is the blog to document the story.
+This is the blog for Snapboard - it's cloned from the [1 Product a Week](https://1productaweek.com) blog (as it's a continuation from that).